DevelopmentArc/react-indepth/life_cycle/birth/premounting_with_componentwillmount.md

 # Pre-mounting with `componentWillMount()`
  Now that the props and state are set, we finally enter the realm of Life Cycle methods.
-The first true Life Cycle called is `componentWillMount()`.
+The first true life cycle method called is `componentWillMount()`.
 This method is only called one time, which is before the initial render.
 Since this method is called before `render()` our Component will not have access to the Native UI (DOM, etc.).
 We also will not have access to the children `refs`, because they are not created yet.

 The `componentWillMount()` is a chance for us to handle configuration, update our state, and in general prepare for the first render.
 At this point, props and initial state are define.
 We can safely query `this.props` and `this.state`, knowing with certainty they are the current values.
 This means we can start performing calculations or processes based on the prop values.